 Grade Six: Ancient History

 The study of Ancient Greece and Ancient Rome is used to introduce middle school students to the basis of Western civilization.
 The particular aspects of these cultures examined include art, architecture, literature, politics, government, warfare and geography.
-Through the study of these topics, students become acquainted with the foundation of Western ideas.
-Map note taking and analytical essay writing skills are emphasized throughout the year.
+Map, note taking and analytical essay writing skills are emphasized throughout the year.
 Whole group, independent and collaborative approaches to work are used to promote interest.

 First Semester: Ancient Greece.
 The term begins with an exploration of Cretan and Mycenaean civilizations with an emphasis on mythology and archaeology.
-Students then move to an investigation of the Golden Age of Athens with particular focus on art, architecture, literature, government and warfare.
-Finally, the study of Ancient Greece concludes with an examination of the Peloponnesian War and Alexander the Great.
-Throughout the term, students practice note taking and essay writing skills.
+Students then begin an investigation of the Golden Age of Athens with particular focus on art, architecture, literature, government and warfare.
+The semester concludes with an examination of the Peloponnesian War and Alexander the Great.

 The course begins at the midpoint of the 19th century with expansion westward and the growing sectional crisis over the expansion of slavery.
 From a domestic standpoint, the growth of modern America characterizes this time—the Civil War, industrialization, rapid immigration, westward expansion and urbanization that define the second half of the century are examined in depth.
-America’s role on the world stage begins to be defined by the turn of the twentieth century, and its early forays with imperialism and role in World War I are investigated.
+America’s role on the world stage begins to be defined by the turn of the 20th century, and its early forays into imperialism and its role in World War I are investigated.

 The course continues chronologically with the domestic focus of the 1920s and 1930s, providing students with an opportunity to understand the legacy of this important period with regard to modern U.S. economics and politics during the interwar period and the years of the Great Depression.